International Law Programs

 The American Bar Association (ABA) approves foreign study programs for students enrolled in any ABA approved law schools; therefore, any student interested in our semester abroad programs must review the ABA Rules well before the time they expect to sign-up for such a program.
 The criteria established by the ABA for receiving credit for our semester abroad programs (defined as "Criteria for Student Study at a Foreign Institution" by the ABA) can be found at the ABA Student Study Site.
 Among other things, the student's academic program must be approved in advance by Texas Tech.

-Because of the time needed to complete the approval process required by the ABA, Texas Tech, and the host institution, students wishing to participate in a semester abroad program must begin the application process by scheduling an appointment with Associate Dean for Strategy and Innovation Stephen Black at least one year prior to the time they intend to study abroad.
+Because of the time needed to complete the approval process required by the ABA, Texas Tech, and the host institution, students wishing to participate in a semester abroad program must begin the application process by scheduling an appointment with the Chair of the International and Visiting Students Committee, Professor Stephen Black at least one year prior to the time they intend to study abroad.
 In addition, students must submit a final and signed copy of their Proposal to Study Abroad on or before the first day of classes of the semester immediately preceding the semester for which they propose to study.
 Missing either of these deadlines may lead to the forfeiture of the student's opportunity to study abroad.